greenpeace/gpes-misc-m-templates/README.md

 ### B - Locally in your computer
-+ **Privacy** - Emails and change history can't be read in the repository github page
++ **Privacy** - Emails and change history can't be read in the repository Github page
 + **Work offline** - layout emails without an Internet connection
 + Collaboration is not as easy as in Github
 + Users have to use very easy command line tools (Installing this tools may not be as easy for some users)